EQWorks/python-curriculum/01-immediate-applications-2.md

 <class 'str'>
 ```

 `str` here is both a type _class_, as well as a built-in function that attempts to cast the value given to its callable enclosure to the corresponding type.
-In technicality, this is an example of a class _constructor_, which is a special method used to "construct" an instance of the said class.
+In technicality, this is an example of a class _constructor_, a method used to construct an instance of the said class.

 Before diving into what has been given by the type casting, let's see what it has taken away: